 Carefully identify your obsessive thoughts and behaviors:

 - Do you look at your phone to see how many calls you made to that person?

 - What makes you upset by that person’s actions when they reject you?

 How To Begin Treating Yourself?

-Meditative breathing can be helpful as well by inhaling for four seconds, holding for another four seconds, and then exhaling for eight seconds.
-Visualize yourself in a place where you feel calm and serene like when you go to the beach and you feel the mist of the ocean and the soft beneath you.
+Meditative breathing can also be helpful by inhaling for four seconds, holding for another four seconds, and then exhaling for eight seconds.
+Visualize yourself in a place where you feel calm and serene.
+For example, when you go to the beach, you feel the ocean’s mist and the softness beneath you.
 You can also vent to a friend or relative and ask them what to do or speak to a therapist if these thoughts can more and more out of control.